 15 Beautiful Country Wedding Decor Ideas You’ll Love

-There’s something about a country wedding that just feels comfortable and welcoming, maybe it’s the mix of nature, relaxed vibes, and a bit of rustic charm.
+There’s something about a country wedding that just feels comfortable and welcoming.
+Maybe it’s the mix of nature, relaxed vibes, and a bit of rustic charm.
 If you’re dreaming of a celebration that’s full of heart and natural beauty, the right decor can turn any venue, whether it’s a barn, backyard, or open field, into a cozy, unforgettable space.

 I’ve pulled together 15 seriously pretty country wedding decor ideas that’ll help you capture that down-home look without feeling old-fashioned.
 Whether you love DIY projects or just want a warm and inviting setup, these ideas are packed with charm and easy ways to add personal touches to your special day.